DrQuestion/carmon/tests/testthat/_snaps/carmon.md

     Code
       c_obj <- carmon(multi_omics_micro, net_method = "correlation", cor_cutoff = 0.7,
         verbose = 1, plot = FALSE)
-    Output
+    Message
-      Checking sample-matching, formatting the data, and other formalities....
-Checking sample-matching, formatting the data, and other formalities....done
+      Checking sample-matching, formatting the data,
+          and other formalities....
+      Done!

       ****************Beginning copulization****************
-      Copulizing layer  1  of  2  ( rnaseq )
+      Copulizing layer 1 of 2 (rnaseq)
-      Copulizing layer  2  of  2  ( metabolomics )
+      Copulizing layer 2 of 2 (metabolomics)
       ****************Copulization complete*****************

       ***********Beginning network reconstruction***********
       Reconstructing network with Pearson's correlation....
       Correlation cutoff is 0.7
-      Reconstructing network with Pearson's correlation....done
+      Network reconstructed!
       ***********Network reconstruction complete************

       **************Beginning network analysis**************
       Computing centrality measures....
       No node was found to be central for Degree.
       No node was found to be central for Betweenness.
       No node was found to be central for Closeness.
       No node was found to be central for Eigenvector Centrality.
-      Computing centrality measures....done
+      Centrality measures computed!
     Condition
       Warning in `compute_centrality()`:
       No node was found to be central.
 No centrality report will be generated.
-    Output
+    Message
       **************Network analysis complete***************

 # print.carmon without centrality works